BRECON FESTIVAL BALLET WELCOMES YOU

 There are lots of ways you can become a part of the Brecon Festival Ballet community...

-Information on our 2021 Friends scheme can be found by clicking the button...
+Information on our 2022 Friends scheme is available by clicking the box below.

 Although the principal roles are danced by professional dancers, this is also a community production and there are plenty of opportunities for local dancers, actors and singers to get involved.
-In 2021, we are delighted to welcome our children’s corps de ballet of 24 young, talented dance students, together with 5 apprentice dancers.
-Next year, in 2022, we hope to return to our full “Nutcracker” production, which will provide more opportunities for local adults to participate in the performances as actors, dancers and singers.
+In 2021, we were delighted to welcome our children’s corps de ballet of 24 young, talented dance students, together with 5 apprentice dancers.
+This year we hope to return to our full “Nutcracker” production, which will provide more opportunities for local adults to participate in the performances as actors, dancers and singers.
 Behind the scenes there are also plenty of opportunities to get involved with the creation of costumes, scenery and props.

 Please contact email@example.com for more details.